ydoherty/CoastSat.PlanetScope/README.md

 Due to the preliminary stage of testing, validation has only been completed at Narrabeen-Collaroy beach in the Northern beaches of Sydney, Australia.
 As such, the NN classifier is optimised for this site and may perform poorly at sites with differing sediment composition.
 It is recommended a new classifier be trained for such sites.

-Steps are provided in the file "...CoastSat.PlanetScope/coastsat_ps/classifier/train_new_classifier.py".
+Steps are provided in "...CoastSat.PlanetScope/coastsat_ps/classifier/train_new_classifier.py".
 Instructions are provided in the file and are based of the CoastSat classifier training methods [https://github.com/kvos/CoastSat/blob/master/doc/train_new_classifier.md].

 ## **Validation Results**

-Accuracy validated at Narrabeen-Collaroy beach with a RMSE of 3.51m.
+Accuracy validated againg in-situ RTK-GPS survey data at Narrabeen-Collaroy beach with a RMSE of 3.51m.

 Detailed results and methodology outlined in: